hicommonwealth/commonwealth/packages/commonwealth/README.md

 Now, you should set up environment variables, following the instructions in the section below.

-If you are not using backend storage of chain events, we recommend running with NO_EVENTS=true to reduce load on your dev computer, and reduce the number of possible errors you might run into.

 You should also download a copy of the production database if possible. following the Production Database instructions afterwards.